-The following are recommendations and tips from Greely Sand & Gravel.
-Of course, there are many other websites that offer great ideas for do-it-yourself projects, but these are just a few to help you get started on your do-it-yourself project.
+The following are recommendations and tips from Greely Sand & Gravel Inc. Of course, there are many other websites that offer great ideas for do-it-yourself projects, but these are just a few to help you get started on your do-it-yourself project.

 Want to do your do-it-yourself project but don’t have the tools to get it done?
-We offer an convenient all-in-one Lawn & Garden Tool Rental Kit.
-It has a lawn roller, commercial grade wheel barrow, tamper, various types of shovels, leveling rake, and much more.
+We offer a convenient all-in-one Lawn & Garden Tool Rental Kit.
+It has a lawn roller, commercial grade wheelbarrow, tamper, various types of shovels, leveling rake, and much more.
 Perfect for sodding a new lawn, installing interlocking,

 Gardens & flower beds: When adding to existing gardens and flower beds, 2″-3″ is recommended.
 For increased effectiveness, blend the new soil in to the existing soil.
 When making a new garden or flower bed, a 6″-12″ depth is recommended depending on the type of plants you will be planting.